D3Brooksster/reactlyve-backend/README.md

     *   Removing users.
 *   Setting user message/reaction limits and moderation preferences.
 *   Retrieving detailed user information, including moderation settings.
+    *   Getting pending moderation counts for all users.
+    *   Fetching Cloudinary IDs of items awaiting manual review for a specific user.
 *   **`/api/webhooks`**: Endpoints for third-party callbacks, currently handling Cloudinary moderation results.

 For detailed information on specific endpoints, request/response formats, and parameters, please refer to the route definitions in `src/routes/` and the corresponding controller logic in `src/controllers/`.